 1) Florence Nightingale- The lady with the lamp (May 12, 1820- August 13, 1910)

 Her persona as the lady with the lamp was especially popular as she was known to make rounds of wounded soldiers at night.
-After the war, she established the first secular nursing school at St Thomas Hospital, and today in her honour new nurses have to take the nightingale pledge at the hospital.
+Furthermore, after the war, she established the first secular nursing school at St Thomas Hospital, and today in her honour new nurses have to take the nightingale pledge at the hospital.

 2) Emmeline Pankhurst- The woman behind the suffrage movement in the United Kingdom (July 15, 1858- June 14, 1928)

-Named as one of the 100 most influential people of the 20th century by the TIME magazine, Emmeline Pankhurst is the key figure who helped in winning voting rights for women in the UK.
+Named as one of the 100 most influential people of the 20th century by TIME magazine, Emmeline Pankhurst is the key figure who helped in winning voting rights for women in the UK.
 She established the Women’s Social and Political Union in 1903.

-Though she was widely criticised for her aggressive tactics, she is regarded as a pivotal element in achieving women’s suffrage in the United Kingdom.
+Although widely criticised for her aggressive tactics, she is regarded as a pivotal element in achieving women’s suffrage in the United Kingdom.

 Women received the right to vote in the UK on 6th February 1918.
 Read about more powerful women right activists here